The Impact of Question Framing on the Performance of Automatic Occupation Coding: Results

-As detailed job descriptions are longer, the pattern of word types also changes (Figure 5).
-Nouns are still the most frequently used type of word.
-However, tasks description nouns are no longer occupational titles.
-Moreover, on average, responses to the question with an example include at least one verb (2 Forsa / 1 Bilendi) and those with no example include 0.7 / 0.8 verbs.
-A $\chi^2$ test confirms that the frequency of words used to answer the question with an example is different from that corresponding to the question with no example (Forsa: $\chi^2$(5) = 61.9, $p = .00$, $\alpha = 0.05$; Bilendi: $\chi^2$(5) = 47.3, $p = .00$, $\alpha = 0.05$).
+As detailed job descriptions are longer, the pattern of word types also changes (Figure 4).
+Nouns are still the most frequently used type of word; however, they are no longer occupational titles.
+Moreover, on average, responses with an example contained on average 2 verbs (Forsa) and 1 verb (Bilendi), whereas responses without an example contained 0.7 and 0.8 verbs, respectively.
+A $\chi^2$ test confirms that the frequency of words used to answer the question with an example is different from that corresponding to the question with no example (Forsa: $\chi^2$(5) = 58.51, $p = .00$, $\alpha = 0.05$; Bilendi: $\chi^2$(5) = 47.3, $p = .00$, $\alpha = 0.05$).